-The jigsaw is one of the most versatile tools for our woodworking and do-it-yourself projects, and this is due to the wide variety of affordable and easy to put on and take off blades for jigsaw.
+The jigsaw is one of the most versatile tools for our woodworking and DIY projects, and this is aided by the wide variety of affordable blades that are easy to attach and remove from the jigsaw.
 But sometimes we would like it to make cleaner cuts in wood.

 So let’s take a look at a simple woodworking trick to make cleaner cuts in wood with the jigsaw.
 It is not a panacea, but it can help.

-If we look at the base of the jigsaw and at the cutting blade, we see that the jigsaw base has a wide opening, specially around the cutting blade.
-And we must know that the teeth cut in the upward movement of the blade (in most kinds of jigsaw blades).
+If we look at the base of any jigsaw we can buy and how the blades are installed, we see that the base is very open, especially around the blade area, and that the teeth cut on the upward stroke.
 This is why the jigsaw cutting blades make a clean cut on the underside of the wookpiece, but on the top the workpiece is unsupported and the teeth push splinters up during the cut.

 This woodworking and do-it-yourself tip is very simple, and consists of simply putting a wooden base under the metallic base of the jigsaw.
 In that wooden base I previously cut a slot using the same cutting blade.